nbrl/messaging-api/README.md

 * Install and start redis-server
 * Clone this repo into your web document root
 * Run `composer install` or `php composer.phar install` to install the Predis dependency
+* Note: is a little picky with rewrite.
+Works on VPS, not on local installs.
+Advised use of PHP built-in.

 ## To use...
 (optional) To initially populate the redis store, run `populate.sh`